-- Speak to the estate agent - ask the agent if the property is listed and if so, is he aware of any issues relating to the listing.
+- Speak to the estate agent.
+Ask the agent if the property is listed and if there are any issues relating to the listing.

 - Check the English Heritage website to confirm what restrictions and obligations affect the owner.
-Also check whether anything specific is mentioned in the official listing.
+Check whether anything specific is mentioned in the official listing.

-- Check whether there are any obligations to contribute to the upkeep of other buildings such as a local church.
-This will normally be picked up by the chancel search and title investigation during the conveyancing process.
-However it may have an impact or whether you want to make an offer in the first place.
+- Check whether there are any obligations to contribute to the upkeep of other buildings, such as a local church.
+Obligations towards the upkeep of other buildings will normally be picked up by the chancel search and title investigation during the conveyancing process.

 During the viewing

-- Look to see if there appears to be any alterations, extensions, loft conversion etc.
+- Look for evidence of alterations, extensions, loft conversion etc.

-- Check whether anything looks out of keeping with the property e.g. PVC double glazed windows (Windows are a large part of a property's aesthetic.
-To preserve this aesthetic the local authority will often refuse double glazing applications.)
+- Does any part of the property look out of keeping? e.g. PVC double glazed windows.
+Windows are a major part of a property's aesthetic.
+To preserve this aesthetic, local authorities often refuse double glazing applications.

-- ask if there have been any other issues relating to the building's listed status
+- if there have been any other issues relating to the building's listed status

 - Obtain a few buildings insurance quotes and make sure that the full listed building rebuild cost (to the exacting conservation officer's standards) are covered.